 To see the contribution of the range queries, you can wrap the query above in xdmp:plan.
 MarkLogic also lets you define time relations using a set of SQL 2011 operators, which are similar to Allen’s operators but less restrictive.

-By leveraging central features such as timestamps, collections, and range indexes, MarkLogic has created a powerful way for users to maintain a historical record of documents as they change over time.
-You can learn more about setting up and using bitemporal data in your applications in the MarkLogic documentation.
+Through leveraging central features such as timestamps, collections, and range indexes, MarkLogic has created a powerful way for users to maintain a historical record of documents as they change over time.
+You can learn more about setting up and using bitemporal data in your applications with this white paper on Bitemporal in MarkLogic.

 Bitemporal involves storing and managing lots of versions of time-stamped data.
 Modeling such data as self-contained documents in MarkLogic means that versions of data can be easily copied, updated, or deleted as time goes on.
 This is easier than with a relational database, where data is typically broken up, normalized, and stored across many tables.